= Annual - A

 Full Sun

-- Plants that need AT LEAST 6
+- Plants that need a

 hours of continuous sunlight through the

-day to do their job.
+day to thrive.
 These are often

 plants that come from open spaces where